wycre/cs3300-journaling/docs/User Stories.md

 5. As a user with a tight schedule, so that I can keep up with journaling tasks and regular sharing and never forget to make a post or share with family, I want to be able to set reminders and automatic actions.
 6. As someone who keeps journals of my travels, so that I can share my travel journals with friends and family easier, I want to be able to share my journals through many different channels.
 7. As a user who is frequently not able to connect to the internet, so that I can draft my posts without waiting for internet access, I want to be able to use the app offline to write posts that will be sent out when I eventually connect.
+8. As a journal author, so that viewers can see an entire journal in order to follow it, I want to be able to share a detailed view of the journal that includes a list of journal entries.
+9. As an anonymous reader, so that I can find new public journals to read, I want to be able to see a page with public journals.
+10. As a user, so that I can navigate to different frequently used pages on the site, I want to have see a navbar on every page that includes links to other pages.